 There is a tool called “Search Sponsorship” where you can “sponsor” a search term by linking to that search on your website or blog as a small text advert.
 They have a nice product catalog that you can print out and take with you to trade shows.
 You have the ability to make a press release and post blog articles directly on the site.
 You can post an event as well (example: art show).
 And last but not least, there are share buttons located on all the pages.

-Storefront Layout: Not customizable in free membership, fully customizable website for paid subscription.
+Not customizable in free membership, fully customizable website for paid subscription.
 Even in the free version you can arrange your images into galleries, and the images can be sorted within each gallery.
 You have a About Me page.
+You can add an avatar.

 Your image ranking is related to how many comments, likes and favorites your artwork gets.
 So, it is in your best interest to try and network with as many artists as possible, as well as actively promoting your own artwork on your website, blog and through social media.
 There are a few groups who help you to do this, by exchanging likes and comments.